RHReynolds/mkfastq/README.md

 ## Credits

-mkfastq was originally written by Regina H Reynolds.
+mkfastq was originally written by Regina H Reynolds (albeit with a heavy dependence on nf-core templates and resources!)

 ## Contributions and Support